 Work samples showing the applicant's suitability for the program, including each of the following:

-- a written documentation of works and projects providing an overall picture of the refinement of the applicant's artistic position and approach to editing (12 pages maximum)
+- a written documentation of works and projects providing an overall picture of the refinement of the applicant's artistic position and approach to editing, showing the ability of the applicant to reflect on editing on a high level (12 pages maximum)

-- work samples with a maximum total length of 15 minutes.
-Please submit a video DVD (with VideoTS files) or H.264 files in a QT Container
+- work samples with a maximum total length of 15 minutes (Vimeo or YouTube link)

 - a filmography comprising at least three films in which the applicant was responsible for editing.
 At least one of these films should be the result of a team effort in which the applicant was not responsible for directing (in addition to editing).